Enabling Biomedical Data Driven Research

 With Stanford Center for Population Health Science

-Under a new DASHER initiative, Research IT's Susan Weber has made a subset of de-identified STARR structured data available on PHS Data Center portal.
+Under a new DASHER initiative, Research IT's Susan Weber has made a subset of de-identified STARR structured data (STARR-Tahoe) available on PHS Data Center portal.
 This allows for new way of exploring STARR data that did not exist before.
 In particular, you can quickly navigate through the metadata and table descriptions, and visualize the distribution of data associated with the variables.
 STARR-Tahoe will be updated at least annually.